ChyppitauCoder/EvoWorld.io-MegaHack-2.0/README.md

 # EvoWorld.io-MegaHack-2.2.0
-This is a free for now hack for evoworld.io game.
+This is a free & open-source hack
 <h2>Attention!
 Your account can be banned!
 Play on your fear and risk!</h2>

 <h1>How to install & use</h1>